jeremyolliver/cookbook-unattended-upgrades/README.md

 # Requirements

-Debian or Ubuntu.
-It is also recommended that you include the "apt" cookbook prior to this cookbook.
+Debian or Ubuntu Operating System and the `apt` cookbook

 # Usage